 - Starts up in seconds and lasts all day, thanks to a long battery life rated up to 10 hours

-For most midsize Chromebooks with screens from 13 to 15 inches, 1080p is just fine.
+Chromebooks also offer midsize laptops with screens from 13 to 15 inches wide.

 Editor’s Choice # 3

 - Convertible 15.6 inches Full HD (1920 x 1080) IPS 10-point multi-touchscreen